The Kid with a Bike: Critical response

-Conversely, one critic called the film "trite" and its thinking "lazy", while another reviewer called it "formulaic" and "superficial".
+Conversely, another reviewer for the conservative magazine Spiked called it "formulaic" and "superficial".

 Keith Uhlich of Time Out New York named The Kid with a Bike the fourth-best film of 2012, calling it "another remarkable, unsentimental stunner [from the Dardenne brothers]."

 Box office

 The Kid with a Bike grossed $1,389,524 in North America, along with $3,786,899 in other countries, for a worldwide total of $5,176,423.

 Accolades

 The film received the Grand Prix at the Cannes film Festival, which is the festival's second most prestigious award.
 The win was shared with the Turkish film Once Upon a Time in Anatolia.
 The film received a nomination at the 69th Golden Globe Awards for Best Foreign Language Film and at the Satellite Awards 2011 in the same category.
 It was also nominated at the Independent Spirit Awards for Best International Film.
 The St. Louis Gateway Film Critics Association nominated the film for Best Foreign-Language Film, but it lost to The Intouchables.

 It received eight nominations at the 2nd Magritte Awards, including Best Film and Best Director for Jean-Pierre and Luc Dardenne.
 It went on to win Most Promising Actor for Thomas Doret.
 The film was named among the National Board of Review's Top 5 Foreign Language Films of 2012.
 It won the Best Foreign Language Film at the San Diego Film Critics Society Awards 2012.